Schomer Law Group Elders

-At the Schomer Law Group, our estate planning and Medicaid services are designed to help you enjoy your retirement free from financial worry because your later years should truly be golden.
-With a solid estate plan and Medicaid plan in place, you never have to fear you or your spouse will be bankrupted if one of you goes into a nursing home.
+At the Schomer Law Group, our services are designed to help you enjoy your retirement free from financial worry because your later years should truly be golden.
+With a solid estate plan in place, you never have to fear you or your spouse will be bankrupted if one of you goes into a nursing home.
 You can rest assured you’ll get the care you need, that you’ll leave a legacy behind for your loved ones, and that you can pass on your possessions to those you love the most.

 For Caregivers: The job of caring for someone with a physical or mental disability, such as Alzheimer’s disease, is one of the biggest challenges you will ever face.
 Often, caregivers put their needs on the back-burner, which leads to quickly becoming overwhelmed.
 Although caring for an aging loved one can be extremely difficult, there are tools available to help caregivers make the right decisions while also taking care of themselves, and an experienced attorney can help you to access those tools through proper legal planning.

 The Schomer Law Group offers comprehensive, affordable estate planning so you have control over your own future.
 Whether you have millions in the bank or a small nest egg, our experienced and compassionate elder law attorneys have the knowledge to guide you through the creation of a comprehensive estate plan.

 Estate planning is something everyone should be thinking about, regardless of the stage they are at in life.
 It’s essential for allowing you to make your own choices for those times when you will be unable to speak for yourself, and there’s no better time to prepare for tomorrow than today.